PotHix/pothix.github.com/content/post/stats-feb-2018.md

 [![Editors used during this month on Wakatime](/images/stats/2018/feb/wakatime-editors.png "Editors used during this month on Wakatime")](https://wakatime.com/@PotHix "")

-My Vim configuration is fixed and it's back to 15%. 🙂
+My Vim configuration is fixed, and it's back to 15%. 🙂

 [![Hours of coding on Wakatime this month](/images/stats/2018/feb/wakatime-coding.png "Hours of coding on Wakatime this month")](https://wakatime.com/@PotHix "")

-Unfortunately, the screenshot is not that good and I'm just seeing that some days after taking it.
+Unfortunately, the screenshot is not that good, and I'm just seeing that some days after taking it.
 I will keep it here.

-It's interesting to look at this chart.
+Looking at this chart is interesting.
 I had one week of vacation, that you can easily see in the middle of the chart, but after that, I had 3 days to catch up to a lot of non-coding work to do before going full-throttle again.
 I'm really interested to see if this is a pattern